Freedom Mortgage rates

 Working with Freedom Mortgage

-But if you like a more traditional, personalized approach, this lender could be just your cup of tea.
+But the primary purpose of Freedom’s website is to help you find a local loan officer.
+And if you like a more traditional, personalized approach, this lender could be just your cup of tea.

 Freedom Mortgage customer service reviews

 Freedom Mortgage has fewer than one complaint for every thousand mortgages it underwrites, according to data from the Consumer Financial Protection Bureau (CFPB).
 In addition, this lender receives good reviews from customers on Lending Tree and Zillow.

 |CFPB Complaints, 20214||Complaints Per 1,000 Mortgages, 20215||J.D.
 Power Satisfaction Score, 20216|

 There’s no denying that Freedom was below the industry average in J.D.
 Power’s 2021 Customer Satisfaction Study.
 How much this bothers you will likely depend on your priorities.
 Many would prefer lower rates and fees to Cadillac-level service.